syncfusion-content/uwp-docs/uwp/SfDiagram/Interaction.md

 ![](Interaction_images/QuickCommand_img2.jpg)

-The below code example illustrates, how to use customize the appearence of the QuickCommand.
+The below code example illustrates, how to use customize the appearance of the QuickCommand.

 {% highlight xml %}
 <!--Style for QuickCommand-->